bytedance/g3/doc/dev-setup.md

 pkg install pkgconf capnproto
 pkg install gmake # for vendored build of openssl pkg install c-ares
-# install lua5.4 or any other versions available on your system, and create a pkgconfig link
+# install lua5.4 or any other versions available on your system
 pkg install lua54
-ln -s /usr/local/libdata/pkgconfig/lua-5.4.pc /usr/local/libdata/pkgconfig/lua5.4.pc
 pkg install python3
 # build, with vendored openssl
 cargo build --features vendored-openssl